Are your sleep services covered by health insurance?

 This evaluation is done through our 6 page history form that you fill out and is reviewed prior to the consult as well as throughout the consultation.

 Our role is to treat behavioral sleep issues.
-If medical or other issues are present we would usually refer out to appropriate professionals.
+If medical or other issues are present we will refer out to appropriate professionals.

-Please use the Contact Us tab to send us your questions.
+Please use the Contact Us form to send us your questions.